mblackonline/mblackonline.github.io/_posts/2023-10-26-Raspberry Pi: Setting up Unattended-Upgrades with Email Notifications.md

   * You have a Gmail account to use for email notifications.
   * You have a basic understanding of how to use the Linux terminal.

-# Part 1: Installing and Configuring Unattended Upgrades
+# Part I: Installing and Configuring Unattended Upgrades

 ### 1. Login into the Pi via SSH (or any other means that you find convenient)